Pushkar-Parker/Auto_labelling_and_data_augmentation/README.md

   - **Gaussian noise and blur for robustness**
 - Outputs augmented images along with their **transformed annotations**

 This repository is designed to streamline dataset preparation for YOLO-based object detection models, making it easier to scale labeling efforts and improve model performance.

-Would you like me to add instructions for installation, usage, and examples?